-The right to an effective legal strike should be written into the law and the present delays in the official procedures removed no FOSATU affiliate should ployers had begun to realise this, but were still in two minds.
-Many had signed agreements with FOSATU unions which accepted that the companies would not contradictory and backward, the seminar heard.

-• unemployment payments should not be affected by the fact that a worker has been on strike

-• the right to have strike funds should be conceded
+The right to an effective legal strike should be written into the law and the present delays in the official procedures removed unemployment payments should not be affected by the fact that a worker has been on strike the right to have strike funds should be conceded

-Almost all the strikes have been illegal because workers have needed a speedy remedy to their problems accept an anti-strike clause in any agreement.
+· no FOSATU affiliate should accept an anti-strike clause in any agreement.
 Instead, an effective and speedy disputes procedure culminating in the right to strike should be negotiated.